Camps for VI

-AFB provides a list of many summer and day camps and after school programs that are available in each state.
+AFB provides a list of many summer and day camps and after-school programs that are available in each state.
 It is based on information supplied by the individual or organization so camps that do not provide AFB with information are not listed.

 Camp Abilities is a developmental sports camp for children who are blind, visually impaired or deaf-blind started by Lauren Lieberman.
-The camps focus on teaching children how to access sports and recreation, and empower them to know what modifications to make so that they can do them at home.
+The camps focus on teaching children how to access sports and recreation and empower them to know what modifications to make so that they can do them at home.
 The camp began in Brockport, NY and has expanded into other states.

 National Camps for the Blind and National Camps for Blind Children are affiliated with Christian Record Services.
 Inc. Camps are held at various locations across the United States and Canada.
 Staff and counselors are trained to meet the needs of persons who are blind and legally blind campers.
-Medical personnel are on duty 24 hours a day.
+Medical personnel is on duty 24 hours a day.
 Emergency care is available when needed.
 The camps are free to blind and legally blind persons.
 They offer both summer camps and winter camps.